 Provincial Family Resource Networks (FRNs) provide supports and services to help Alberta families become resilient, strong and healthy.
-Networks deliver prevention and early intervention services and supports for children aged 0 to 18, as well as supports for parents and caregivers.
+Networks deliver prevention and early intervention services and supports for children and youth aged 0 to 18, as well as supports for parents and caregivers.

 Networks provide a range of services and supports that focus on strengthening parenting and caregiving knowledge, social support, coping and problem-solving skills, access to community supports and resources, improving child and youth development, building resiliency and fostering well-being.